Amazon, Marriott and other companies vow to hire thousands of refugees in Europe

 “I went through the same way as many of our learners … are going through,” she said.
 “I had to learn, and I took a commitment on my interview.
 I said that ‘OK, if we can agree and I can start working for you, I promise to learn Polish and I promise to learn technical skills.’”

-A year ago, Sedihi-Volchenko woke up to explosions from Russia’s invasion.
+More than a year ago, Sedihi-Volchenko woke up to explosions from Russia’s invasion.

 “I was terrified.
 I was so scared for Ukraine, for the nation, for the future, for my own life,” she said.
 “But also that was a shocking moment when I understood that everything in my life is changing.”